 Building a distributed application works in the same way as for a non-distributed one.
-See Building and running your Application
+See Dynamic Flow Control for Complex Workflows

 Python applications do not require building.
-See Building and running your Application.
+See Dynamic Flow Control for Complex Workflows.

 Running an application in a distributed setting requires launching the application binary on all nodes involved in the distributed application.
 A single node must be selected to act as the application driver.
 This is achieved by using the --driver command-line option.
 Worker nodes are initiated by launching the application with the --worker command-line option.
 It's possible for the driver node to also serve as a worker if both options are specified.